-Lopez continued to work at his friend’s garage until he left for college at Texas A&M University to study mechanical engineering.
-After spending three years at Texas A&M, Lopez received a phone call that would change his life from Alabama racer Stanley Smith.
-Smith offered Lopez a job as crew chief for his team in the NASCAR All-American Challenge Series.
+Lopez continued to work at his friend's garage until he left for college at Texas A&M University to study mechanical engineering.
+After spending three years at Texas A&M Lopez received a phone call that would change his life.
+It was a call from Alabama racer Stanley Smith who offered Lopez a job as a Crew Chief for his team in the NASCAR All-American Challenge Series.

-While working in Alabama, Lopez was introduced to NASCAR legend Donnie Allison, who would visit Smith’s race shop on occasion.
+While working in Alabama, Lopez was introduced to NASCAR legend Donnie Allison.
 Allison taught Lopez about the dynamics of a driver and crew chief relationship and how best to communicate with each other.
 Lopez credits Allison for being his greatest mentor in motorsports.